clux/kubecon2022/source/slides.md

 - [examples/kubectl](https://github.com/kube-rs/kube-rs/blob/master/examples/kubectl.rs)

 notes:
-- basic of a library
+- basics of a client library - api mirrors what the api is - no magic extensions just the api
 - we support pretty much the full api, so that's super close to client-gold
 - but we don't have protobuf support yet -> codegeneration

 ---
 ### Code Generation

+- k8s-openapi
+- k8s-pb
 - kube-derive
 - kopium
 - schemars
-- k8s-openapi
-- k8s-pb

 notes: